This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Sterilize the jars and lids – place them in a pot of boiling water for 10 minutes.
-Also, place a small plate in the freezer (unless you have a candy thermometer to test the setting point of the jam).
+- Sterilize the jars – Boil them in a pot of water for 10 minutes.
+Place a small plate in the freezer for testing the jam later.

 Video